30 Day Money Back Guarantee and Free Shipping on All Contiguous US Orders

 When barrier repair creams work, patients often describe it as if their skin is “finally drinking in water”.
 The change is visible and immediate: heels look softer, fissures start closing instead of reopening, and comfort returns with every step.

-That’s because barrier repair doesn’t just soothe — it rebuilds.
+That’s because barrier repair doesn’t just soothe — it helps restore the skin barrier.
 With hydration, gentle exfoliation, and lipid replenishment, the skin becomes stronger and less prone to future cracking.
 Learn why skin barrier repair is essential in diabetic foot care

 The Best Alternative to Vaseline for Diabetic Cracked Heels